Daniel3560/Daniels-To-Do-List/README.md

-Here's a simpler, plain text version of the README description:

 React To-Do List Application

 This is a straightforward to-do list app built with React.
 It shows how I use React to make web pages that change as you use them.